burlachenkok/exploring-python3/python3-note.md

 ## Physical and Logical Lines of your Script

-Physical lines in the source code of a script are physical lines inside the text file encoded with one of the possible encodings.
+**Physical lines** in the source code of a script are physical lines inside the text file encoded with one of the possible encodings.

-A Logical line of a program is constructed from one or more physical lines by following the explicit or implicit line-joining rules:
+A **Logical Line** of a script program is constructed from one or more physical lines by following the explicit or implicit line-joining rules:

 * When a physical line ends in a backslash `\` character that is not part of a string literal or comment, it is joined with the following forming a single logical line, deleting the backslash and the following end-of-line character.

 * A physical and logical line that contains only spaces, tabs, and possibly a comment is ignored by the parser.

 * Normally you should use `\` for line continuation, however, Python automatically supports multi-line continuation inside the following constructions.
 When you are inside such an expression you can split your expression over more than one physical line without using the backslash symbol:
-  * Expressions in parentheses `()`, e.g. which is used for passing arguments to function invocation.
+  * Expressions in parentheses `(arg0, arg1)`, e.g. which is used for passing arguments to function invocation.
-  * Expressions in square brackets `[]`, e.g. which is used to initialize the list object.
+  * Expressions in square brackets `[item0, item1]`, e.g. which is used to initialize the list object.
-  * Expressions in curly braces `{}`, e.g. which is used to define sets or dictionaries.
+  * Expressions in curly braces `{setItem0, setItem1}`, e.g. which is used to define sets or dictionaries.

 A parser reads a Python script.
 The parsing of some pieces of Python source code (e.g., of the function) is performed only at the moment of the direct call of this function.